Applications to the IBB PhD Programme

-The IGC seeks highly motivated students, passionate for science, who wish to fully commit to the pursuit of knowledge in a multidisciplinary environment.
+The IBB seeks highly motivated students, passionate for science, who wish to fully commit to the pursuit of knowledge in a multidisciplinary environment.
 We welcome applications from university graduates in any field, in life sciences and beyond.

 Applicants need to provide the following elements:

 - Name and contact of at least two references including their academic affiliation and professional connection with the candidate.
 Please note that upon saving this information your referees are contacted by us and the deadline for reference submission is 3 days after the end of the applications deadline.
 We advise you to independently inform your references that they will be receiving these emails.